DominicDocimo/Wikipedia/README.rst

     :target: https://pypi.python.org/pypi/wikipedia/
     :alt: License

+**Note from the fork owner:**
+I forked this to fix some bugs/annoying things due to the original project being unmaintained.
+I will only be updating this for my own personal needs.

 **Wikipedia** is a Python library that makes it easy to access and parse data from Wikipedia.